A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Model Equations

 where since we are considering an isobaric equilibrium, with no equilibrium ion or electron flow, only the thermal force contributes to the electric field.
 The sign of this electric field is such that it accelerates ions away from the hot spot, thus enhancing fast ion losses.
 The assumed density and electric field profiles are shown in Fig. \ref{fig:PM0}.
 For the remainder of this paper we will drop overbars of normalized quantities for notational simplicity unless explicitly indicated.

 To complete the description of the problem setup we will need to introduce initial and boundary conditions.
-With regard to the boundary conditions, we will match the ion distribution to a Maxwellian at the low energy boundary, and take its value to be a small value at the high energy boundary.
-While no rigorous boundary condition is available at the high energy boundary, taking the distribution to a small value was shown in Ref. \cite{mcdevitt2014comparative} to have a minimal impact on the solution of the fast ion distribution throughout the energies that strongly impact the fusion reactivity.
-The specific value of the distribution at the high energy boundary will be taken to be
+With regard to the boundary conditions, we will match the ion distribution to a Maxwellian at the low energy boundary, and take its value to be negligibly small at the high energy boundary.
+While no rigorous boundary condition is available at the high energy boundary, taking the distribution to a small value was shown in Ref. \cite{mcdevitt2014comparative} to have a minimal impact on the solution of the fast ion distribution across the range of energies that strongly impact the fusion reactivity.
+The specific value of the distribution at the high energy boundary will be taken to be:

 where $T_{min}$ indicates the minimum temperature in the simulation domain, which in dimensionless units is given by $T_{min} \equiv 1/ \left( 1+n_1\right)$.
-With regard to the initial distribution, this will be taken to be a Maxwellian evaluated at the local density and temperature, but modified to match the high energy boundary condition.
-In particular, the initial distribution will be taken to have the form
+The initial ion distribution will be taken to be a Maxwellian evaluated at the local density and temperature, but modified to match the high energy boundary condition, i.e.